UPDATED: March 2018

 The Good Stuff

-Savvy Rest is the mattress we bought when I was pregnant, and we have been very satisfied.
+Savvy Rest is the non-toxic mattress we bought when I was pregnant, and we slept on it for six comfortable years.
 The latex used by Savvy Rest is 100% natural, and other materials used include certified organic wool (which serves as flame retardant) and cotton.
 Note that the Dunlop latex is organic, while the Talalay is not.

 Savvy Rest mattresses have various natural certifications, including Oeko-Tex.
-(It’s important to note that these certifications are for specific materials within the mattress, rather than the mattress itself.)
+(It’s important to note that these certifications are for specific materials within the mattress, rather than the mattress itself; you can read more about this above.)

 Savvy Baby is Savvy Rest’s line of crib mattresses, which are (obviously) free of flame retardants and made of organic latex, organic cotton, and organic wool.

-These beds aren’t cheap, especially when compared to conventional mattresses.
 The process of picking the right mattress can feel complicated when you’re choosing your Savvy Rest mattress, despite great customer service.
 Like most other mattress brands, Savvy uses some proprietary materials and processes in the manufacturing of their mattresses, and we know that chemicals are needed to convert latex into foam.
-I am satisfied with Savvy’s certifications and independent testing, and do not believe these mattresses introduce toxins into the home.
+Savvy Rest’s certifications are not written to the company itself (see above for more on certifications).

 How to Get a Savvy Rest Mattress